-- Stainless steel cookware usually comes in set
+- Stainless steel cookware usually comes in a set

 Every coin has two sides and so does stainless steel cookware.
 There are some stainless steel cookware pros and cons as described below.

 Stainless Steel Cookware Pros

 - Classic Product – stainless steel cookware is indeed a timeless classic product.
 The sparkling, bright, and silver appearance will never outdated.
 Even after years of use, stainless steel cookware will still keep its beautiful shine.
 It will make your kitchen looks beautiful as always and there is no need to trade them with the new cookware.

-- Auto-healing power – the unique advantages of stainless steel cookware is it has auto healing power thanks to the chromium alloy.
+- Auto-healing Power – the unique advantages of stainless steel cookware is it has auto healing power thanks to the chromium alloy.
 Added in the form of transparent chromium oxide sheet, it becomes the agent to protect the surface of stainless steel cookware.
-With the help of small amount of oxygen, the cookware is able to heal itself.
+With the help of a small amount of oxygen, the cookware is able to heal itself.

 - Corrosion and Rust Resistant – stainless steel is famous for the corrosion and rust resistant.
 It is also resistant to dents, scratches, stain, and dings due to the metal properties.
 There is no chance for stainless steel cookware to develop rust or corrode.
 Besides the natural character of stainless steel, other added metals such as nitrogen, nickel, and chromium also increase the corrosion resistant properties.

-- Heat transfer – even though stainless steel has poor heat transfer ability, but it is mostly added other metals to enhance the heat transfer.
+- Heat Transfer – even though stainless steel has poor heat transfer ability, but it is mostly added other metals to enhance the heat transfer.
 Copper and aluminum are mostly used for the below surface of the cookware to increase heat transfer ability and reduce cooking time.
-It helps the food to evenly cook in short time.
+It helps the food to evenly cook in a short time.

 - Extreme Sturdy and Strength – stainless steel cookware have significant strength because of the weight.
 This gives you huge benefits for it can be used for a really long time.